Finalising the Disability Inclusion Profile

 If the facilitator requests additional supporting information

 Schools are required to provide supporting information prior to the profile meeting.
 Schools can also bring other supporting information to the meeting – this will not be collected by the facilitator at the meeting and must be provided electronically to the facilitator service.
-Refer to: .
+Refer to: Supporting information guidance for schools .

 Where there is insufficient supporting information, facilitators may request further supporting information.
 These requests will be made through the school contact point via email generally within a week of the profile meeting.
 Schools should work closely with families to collate further supporting information in response to these requests.